Covestro (ETR:1COV) Given a €48.00 Price Target by Baader Bank Analysts

-Baader Bank set a €48.00 ($56.47) target price on Covestro (ETR:1COV) in a report issued on Friday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Baader Bank set a €48.00 ($56.47) price target on Covestro (ETR:1COV) in a research report report published on Thursday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Covestro AG develops, produces, and markets polymer materials for various industries worldwide.
 The company operates in three segments: Polyurethanes; Polycarbonates; and Coatings, Adhesives, Specialties.
 The Polyurethanes segment offers precursors, such as flexible polyurethane foam primarily used in the furniture and automotive industries; and rigid foam used as insulating material in the construction industry and in refrigeration chains.